vishaltak/gitlab-development-kit/doc/howto/geo.md

 1. Verify Former Secondary (GDK2) Is Now Primary In App

-   1. Visit http://localhost:3000 to confirm the former primary is no longer operating.
+   1. Visit [http://localhost:3000](http://localhost:3000) to confirm the former primary is no longer operating.
       The site should be down at this URL.

-   1. Visit http://localhost:3001 and verify it loads GitLab.
+   1. Visit [http://localhost:3001](http://localhost:3001) and verify it loads GitLab.
 It may take a few minutes to allow the assets to recompile after the reconfiguration in the last step.

       1. Log in as root

-      1. Go to the "Admin > Geo > Sites" section of the site (http://localhost:3001/admin/geo/sites)
+      1. Go to the "Admin > Geo > Sites" section of the site at [http://localhost:3001/admin/geo/sites](http://localhost:3001/admin/geo/sites)

       1. View the statistics and confirm the running server is marked as the "Primary"